EliteKenn/Bank-Account-App/README.md

 Application will do the following:

-Read a .csv file of names, social security numbers, account type, and intial deposit Use a proper data structure to hold all these accounts Both savings and checking accounts share the following properties:
+Read a .csv file of names, social security numbers, account type, and initial deposit Use a proper data structure to hold all these accounts Both savings and checking accounts share the following properties:

 deposit()